apache/flink/docs/content.zh/docs/deployment/resource-providers/native_kubernetes.md

 ```

 If you do not want to use the `default` service account, use the following command to create a new `flink-service-account` service account and set the role binding.
-Then use the config option `-Dkubernetes.service-account=flink-service-account` to make the JobManager pod use the `flink-service-account` service account to create/delete TaskManager pods and leader ConfigMaps.
+Then use the config option `-Dkubernetes.service-account=flink-service-account` to configure the JobManager pod's service account used to create and delete TaskManager pods and leader ConfigMaps.
 Also this will allow the TaskManager to watch leader ConfigMaps to retrieve the address of JobManager and ResourceManager.

 ```bash